ProShares Ultra Bloomberg Natural Gas Stock to Reverse Split on Friday, June 23rd (NYSEARCA:BOIL)

-Shares of ProShares Ultra Bloomberg Natural Gas (NYSEARCA:BOIL – Get Rating) are scheduled to reverse split on Friday, June 23rd.
-The 1-20 reverse split was announced on Wednesday, June 7th.
-The number of shares owned by shareholders will be adjusted after the market closes on Friday, June 23rd.
+ProShares Ultra Bloomberg Natural Gas (NYSEARCA:BOIL – Get Rating)’s stock is scheduled to reverse split on Friday, June 23rd.
+The 1-20 reverse split was announced on Friday, June 23rd.
+The number of shares owned by shareholders will be adjusted after the closing bell on Friday, June 23rd.

 ProShares Ultra Bloomberg Natural Gas Price Performance